Rainfall Intensity vs. Rainfall Totals: Why Both Matter in the Garden - World's Coolest Rain Gauge Co.

 What Is Rainfall Intensity?

 The faster rain falls, the less time the soil has to absorb it.
-This is where intensity becomes important for gardeners.
+This is where rainfall intensity becomes important for gardeners.

 Why Heavy Rain Doesn't Always Water Your Garden Well

-Many gardeners are surprised to learn that a heavy downpour may provide less useful moisture than a slower storm.
+You may be surprised to learn that a heavy downpour may provide less useful moisture than a slower storm.
+Every soil has a limit to how quickly it can absorb water.

-In extreme cases, a one-inch thunderstorm may leave less usable moisture in the soil than a half-inch slow rain that falls over several hours.
+In extreme cases, a one-inch thunderstorm may leave less usable moisture in the soil than a half-inch rain that falls slowly over several hours.
+The difference becomes especially noticeable on slopes, compacted soils, and heavy clay soils where infiltration rates are naturally lower.

 How Soil Type Affects Rainfall Absorption

 Different soils handle intense rainfall differently.
-Find some easy ways to determine your soil type here.

-Clay soils hold water well but absorb it slowly.
+• Clay soils hold water well but absorb it slowly.
 Heavy rainfall can easily exceed the soil's infiltration rate, causing puddling and runoff.

-Loam soils generally provide the best balance, absorbing rainfall efficiently while retaining moisture for plant roots.
+• Loam soils generally provide the best balance, absorbing rainfall efficiently while retaining moisture for plant roots.

 Organic matter and good soil structure improve water infiltration in almost every soil type, allowing more rainfall to soak in rather than run off.